 “I’m going to go back to my French background here,” Cabrol said.
 “We had many different Gaul villages all over the place, and the only time we beat Caesar is when they all came together … In the 15 years that I’ve been doing this, I saw how powerful synergies and bridges between disciplines are.”

-Seth Shostak, SETI
+Seth Shostak, SETISETI’s

-Seth Shostak, SETISETI’s current main strategy of looking for non-natural patterns in electromagnetic signals from other Earth-like planets is described as a “shot in the dark.”
+electromagnetic signals from other Earth-like planets is described as a

 For SETI, part of the problem is radio astronomers who do not know much about the origins of life, or astrobiologists who do not understand general relativity.